Khalid-Sultan/Track-Businesses-Angular-and-Laravel/readme.md

+FORM UI NOT FINISHED.
+ONLY BASIC CRUD MODEL RELATIONSHIP IS FINISHED ANGULAR VERSION = 2

 # Angular - Laravel Track Business app sample

 This app demonstrates the use of both Laravel as MVC architecture for php and AngularJS as front-end framework and how these technologies are tied together to make an effortless yet efficient Single Page Application.